 The course makes another gradual downhill and heads along the flat border road of the Forest Park area through mile 17.
 The principal elevation gain of approximately 150 feet occurs over the next mile as runners go up to and over the beautiful St. John’s Bridge.
 Thereafter it is a spectacular run along Portland’s east bluff that faces the Willamette River from approximately mile 18 through mile 24.

 There is an elevation loss of approximately 140 feet from mile 22 to 24 + with a slight rise as runners go over Portland’s Broadway Bridge.
 Participants continue on Broadway and turn left onto NW Couch and follow it to NW Naito, turn right onto Naito and follow it to the finish

 Located less than every 2 miles, approximately 19 aid stations will feature water and replacement drinks.
 This year, the marathon will be serving Ultima Replenisher, a mineral replacement, along the course.
 Ultima is a drink that replaces vital minerals lost during your race.
 Ultima is available nationwide at Whole Foods Market and at select health food stores and running specialty stores.
-The flavor for 2013 is their best-seller, grape!
+The flavor for 2014 is orange!
 As always, to ensure carbo replacement, we will be offering 5 or 6 gummy bear stations.
 As of now, there will not be gel available at aid stations.

 The Portland Marathon initiates its Alternate Course at 1:30 p.m.
 (6 1/2 hours into the event), by “swinging the gate.”